filip326/sv-checkin/README.md

 # SV-CheckIn

 SV-CheckIn is a TypeScript Node.js application for managing and tracking activities and attendance of student representatives.
-It uses Express for the web server, Drizzle ORM with SQLite for data storage, and EJS for templating.
+It should be understood as a helpful tool for student representatives to keep track of their own activities and staying organized.

 ## Features